Ali-Aftab/myDiary/README.md

 # myDiary

-Diary based API that utilizes Artificial Intelligence to detect the sentiment analysis of the user’s diary entry.
+Diary-based API that utilizes Artificial Intelligence to detect the sentiment analysis of the user’s diary entry.
 This project used Node.js, Express, PostgreSQL, and Sequelize.

 ## Requirements

 You need [Node.js/NPM](https://nodejs.org/) and [Git](https://git-scm.com/) installed into your system.
-Also go to [IBM Cloud](https://cloud.ibm.com/) to register and sign up for the free tier service for their Tone Analyzer. _Remember to get your API Key and API URL!_
+Also, go to [IBM Cloud](https://cloud.ibm.com/) to register and sign up for the free tier service for their Tone Analyzer. _Remember to get your API Key and API URL!_

 ## Get Started